Damianchii/javascript-interview/README.md

 ## ➡️ Explain how `this` works in JavaScript.

+> In JavaScript, the value of this depends on the context of the function invocation:
+> <b>Global Context</b>

+> * In the global context, outside of any function, this refers to the global object, which is window in web browsers and global in Node.js.
+> <b>Function Context</b>

+> * Inside a function, the value of this depends on how the function is called.
+If the function is called as a standalone function (i.e., not as a method of an object), this refers to the global object window in non-strict mode.
+In strict mode, this is undefined.
+If the function is called as a method of an object, this refers to that object.
+> <b>Arrow Functions</b>

+> * Arrow functions do not have their own this context.
+Instead, they inherit this from the enclosing lexical scope (i.e., the scope where they are defined).
+> <b>Event Handlers</b>

+> * In event handler functions, such as those assigned to DOM elements, this refers to the element that triggered the event.
+> <b>Function Constructors</b>

+> * Inside a function constructor (a function invoked with the new keyword), this refers to the newly created object.

 ### Wyjaśnij jak działa `this` w JavaScript

+> W JavaScript wartość `this` zależy od kontekstu wywołania funkcji:
+> <b>Kontekst Globalny</b>

+> * W kontekście globalnym, poza jakąkolwiek funkcją, `this` odnosi się do obiektu globalnego, którym jest `window` w przeglądarkach internetowych oraz `global` w Node.js.

+> <b>Kontekst Funkcji</b>

+> * Wewnątrz funkcji, wartość `this` zależy od sposobu wywołania funkcji.
+Jeśli funkcja jest wywoływana jako samodzielna funkcja (czyli nie jako metoda obiektu), this odnosi się do obiektu globalnego `window` w trybie nieścisłym (non-strict mode).
+W trybie ścisłym (strict mode), `this` jest `undefined`.
+Jeśli funkcja jest wywoływana jako metoda obiektu, `this` odnosi się do tego obiektu.

+> <b>Funkcje Strzałkowe</b>

+> * Funkcje strzałkowe nie mają własnego kontekstu `this`.
+Zamiast tego dziedziczą `this` z otaczającego zakresu leksykalnego (czyli z zakresu, w którym są zdefiniowane).

+> <b>Obsługa Zdarzeń</b>

+> * W funkcjach obsługi zdarzeń, takich jak te przypisane do elementów DOM, `this` odnosi się do elementu, który wywołał zdarzenie.

+> <b>Konstruktory Funkcji</b>

+> * Wewnątrz funkcji konstruktora (funkcji wywoływanej z użyciem słowa kluczowego `new`), `this` odnosi się do nowo utworzonego obiektu.

 ## ➡️ Explain how prototypal inheritance works.